srvk/eesen-transcriber/README.md

 This VM runs either locally with VirtualBox or remotely as an Amazon Machine Image on AWS.

-If you have gotten this far, it is assumed you have , check out this repository (`git clone http://github.com/srvk/eesen-transcriber`), and have opened a shell the `eesen-transcriber` working directory:
+If you have gotten this far, it is assumed you have cloned this repository (`git clone http://github.com/srvk/eesen-transcriber`), and have opened a shell in the `eesen-transcriber` working directory:

-    conf/
-    scripts/
-    www/
-    Makefile.options
-    README-quickstart.md
-    README-transcriber
-    README.md
-    Vagrantfile
-    test2.mp3
-    videobrowser.tgz

 #### Running with VirtualBox Provider

-Assuming you have installed [Vagrant](http://vagrantup.com), from a shell in the eesen-transcriber folder type:
+Assuming you have installed [Vagrant](http://vagrantup.com), from the shell in the `eesen-transcriber` folder type:

     vagrant up